tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 Hmm, I know how I would run that on an Arty board -- I would use `lxterm --kernel demo.bin /dev/ttyXXXX`.
 The LiteX BIOS would attempt a serialboot by sending a magic ASCII string; then lxterm would recognize it and send the binary over the serial connection.

 But would that work on Fomu?
-I've run RISC-V applications on Fomu, but they were loaded using `dfu-util -D app.dfu`, relying on the magic of the Fomu bootloader.
-Since I now have a `litex>` prompt on Fomu, serialboot should work....right?
+I've run RISC-V applications on Fomu, but they were loaded using "`dfu-util -D app.dfu`", relying on the magic of the Fomu bootloader.
+Since I now have a "`litex>`" prompt on Fomu, serialboot should work....right?

 Well, let's build the demo and find out:
 ```